msupply-foundation/conforma-server/documentation/Action-plugin-specification.md

 ## `plugin.json` file

 The `plugin.json` file contains all the plugins metadata.
-This includes the essential information that is loaded into the database that affects the functioning of the plugin, plus other information that may become useful in the future (i.e. not implemented yet).
+This includes the essential information that is loaded into the database that determines the functioning of the plugin, plus other information that may become useful in the future (i.e. not implemented yet).

 Example `plugin.json` (from Console Logger):